Last year I finally got round to ticking off one of my most anticipated travel bucket list items.

 9/10 times the surfers on the boat were the only guys in the lineup too, which was amazing.
 If a spot got too packed we merely upped anchor and found somewhere to ourselves!

 Anyone who has a surf charter on their radar already knows that it doesn’t come without a price tag.

 However the Dreamweaver is actually one of the best value boats I’ve found – especially given the level of service, facilities and whats included.

 Starting at $1500AUD pp it includes all your food, soft drinks, snacks and even a beer allowance!
 If you get through the inclusive beers there’s more than enough spare cases on board to last the week and they won’t dent your wallet either.

 It’s alot of dollar to drop for a weeks excursion, but it’s also one of those once in a lifetime things to do!
 I know I’ve spent more money drinking over a couple of months backpacking than I did on the surf trip – so it’s a case of having your goals in order – failing that you could always go all out and take out a personal loan to fund it…you can’t put a price on perfect waves!

 There are cheaper charters out there, but you get what you pay – so be wary of dirt cheap boat trips!

 For me the Dreamweaver was everything I’d hoped for when I envisioned a surf charter – lush boat, good food, great company and as many waves as you could bring yourself to surf!

 I wouldn’t hesitate to recommend it to any fellow surfers looking at heading to Indo and do the same – in fact I’m already planning my next surf trip with them!

-Check out the latest surf charter trip dates over at Epic Gap Year and book your spot on the ultimate surf adventure in Indonesia!
+Check out the latest surf charter trip dates over at Stoke Surf Adventures and book your spot on the ultimate surf adventure in Indonesia!